The Evolution of AI Value in Retail

 The third stage of AI maturity focuses on customer experience and competitive differentiation.
 Rather than just improving internal operations, retailers use AI to deliver experiences that competitors can't match.
 This is where AI begins directly driving revenue rather than just protecting margin.

 Personalization becomes truly individualized rather than segment-based.
 Recommendation engines suggest products based on deep understanding of preferences, context, and intent.
 Dynamic experiences adapt content, layout, and offers to each customer in real-time.
-Service quality improves through predictive assistance and intelligent automation.

 The most mature AI implementations create entirely new sources of revenue that were previously impossible or impractical.
 This is where AI transcends being a tool for improvement and becomes a platform for innovation.